Geographical Peer Matching for P2P Energy Sharing: System Model

-Under the above assumptions and neglecting battery and transmission losses and communication issues, each community becomes equivalent to a single prosumer with aggregated PV and battery capacities over the full community.
-Let us consider as an example a particular grouping of 6 households $H = P \cup C$, including 1 battery-equipped prosumer $p_1$ among 3 prosumers $P = \{p_1,p_2,p_3\}$ and 3 consumers $C = \{c_1,c_2,c_3\}$, as the one on the left of Figure~\ref{fig:simple_fig}.
-Neglecting losses and communication faults, the community is then equivalent to a single larger entity with aggregated consumption from the 6 households, aggregated production from the 3 prosumers and having as much storage as $p_1$.
-Suppose now the annual costs of all the households were 1000€ each for a total of 6000€.
+Let us consider as an example a particular grouping of 6 households $V = P \cup C$, including 1 battery-equipped prosumer $p_1$ among 3 prosumers $P = \{p_1,p_2,p_3\}$ and 3 consumers $C = \{c_1,c_2,c_3\}$, as the one on the left of Fig.~\ref{fig:simple_fig}.
+Neglecting losses and communication faults, the community is then equivalent to a single larger entity with aggregated consumption from the 6 households, aggregated production from the 3 prosumers and having as much battery storage as $p_1$.

+Suppose now the annual cost (i.e. $T = [t_0,t_r]$ spans one year) of each household $h \in V$ was $\var{bill}(h, T)$ = 1000€ each, for a total of 6000€.
 As a single community taking coordinated decisions, they may only have to pay 4800€, or 800€ each if the 1200€ gain is spread equally among participants.
-We use hereafter \textit{cost-saving} for the reduction in cost obtained through cooperation, \eg{} 1200€ in the previous example.
+We use hereafter \textit{cost saving} for the reduction in cost obtained through cooperation, \eg{} 1200€ in this example.